Best Roof Racks for Toyota RAV4

 💰 Budget Pick

-BrightLines Crossbars View on Amazon
+BRIGHTLINES Crossbars View on Amazon

-Best For: Casual users and light hauling
+Best For: Casual users and light gear hauling

-Key Feature: Precise OEM-style fitment
+Key Feature: Direct OEM-style fitment for RAV4

 Rating: ★★★★☆